-Amendment to Add Contract Units - At the discretion of the LACDA and provided the number of PBV-assisted units in a project will not exceed the 25% cap or the 20% budget authority for the PBV program, the HAP contract may be amended during the three-year period immediately following the execution date of the HAP contract to add additional PBV units to a building.
+Amendment to Add Contract Units - At the discretion of the LACDA and provided the number of PBV-assisted units in a project will not exceed the 25% unit cap or the 20% program cap (plus an additional 10% for certain populations as described in Section 19.2.1) for the PBV program, the HAP contract may be amended to add additional PBV units to a building.

-If there are already exception units (units in excess of the 25% cap) designated in the HAP contract, the contract may be amended during the same three year period to add additional exception units, provided that the addition does not exceed the 20% budget authority.
+If there are already exception units (units in excess of the 25% cap) designated in the HAP contract, the contract may be amended to add additional exception units, provided that the addition does not exceed the 20% budget authority.